OpenLightingProject/ola/plugins/osc/README.developer.md

 Options Structure
 -----------------

-The `OSCNode` constructor takes a const reference to a `OSCNodeOptions` structure.
+The `OscNode` constructor takes a const reference to a `OscNodeOptions` structure.
 Often the number of options passed to a constructor grows over the lifetime of the code.
 Consider a class `Foo`, which starts off with: